Large Deviations for Markovian Graphon Processes and Associated Dynamical Systems on Networks: Main Results

 \subsection{Large deviation principle with respect to cut-norm topology}

 The weak topology on $\cls_0$ is coarse and admits few interesting continuous functions.
-A more suitable metric for $\cls_0$ is the cut-norm metric $d_{\square}$, or its equivalent metric $d_{\infty \to 1}$, which can be defined as follows : For all $f,g \in \cls_0$,
+A more suitable metric for $\cls_0$ is the \textit{cut distance} $d_{\square}$, or its equivalent metric $d_{\infty \to 1}$, which can be defined as follows : For all $f,g \in \cls_0$,

 and

 where the first supremum is over all measurable sets $S,T \subseteq [0,1]$ while the second is over all measurable maps $a,b:[0,1] \to [-1,1]$.
 It can be easily seen that $d_{\square} (f,g) \leq d_{\infty \to 1}(f,g) \leq 4d_{\square} (f,g)$, which implies that the two metrics $d_{\square}$ and $d_{\infty \to 1}$ generate the same topology on $\cls_0$.
 Moreover, $d_{\infty \to 1}(f,g) \leq \|f-g\|_1 \leq \|f-g\|_2$ for all $f,g \in \cls_0$.
 The topology on $\cls_0$ given by $d_{\square}$ (equivalently $d_{\infty \to 1}$) is stronger (finer) than the weak topology on $\cls_0$.
 The following result gives a stronger version of Theorem~\ref{cor2:thmlin} by giving convergence in the metric $d_{\square}$.